It Takes Raindrops to Fill a Lake: A 50-year Retrospective of Abbotsford Community Services

 The book, spearheaded by ACS founding member Walter Paetkau, recounts how our organization has developed into one of the most diverse service agencies of its kind in Canada.

-It tells the story of the our early years, development, and growth of services through the decades and includes stories of success and cautionary tales for future generations, based on our experiences.
+It tells the story of the early years, development, and growth of services through the decades and includes stories of success and cautionary tales for future generations, based on our experiences.

 The book draws from archives, interviews with former and current staff, volunteers, and people in the local community.